 The industrial sector continued to attract investment and well-located, high-specification distribution centres in the right locations continued to benefit from the boom in e-commerce.
 Logistics has been a rare success story with online retailers looking to expand and refine their distribution networks as the pandemic accelerated the demise of traditional retail.
 Despite indications that hard-pressed consumers have reined in their online spending, the sector has proved to be an attractive target for investment capital with logistics assets high up on the wish lists of a range of overseas and domestic investors.
 In addition to good road and rail connections, an acute labour shortage means that the availability of a pool of skilled and unskilled workers has become an important factor in choosing viable locations.
-The process of on-shoring production capability and shortening supply chains should also enhance the UK industrial market and boost local economies.
-The UK offers plenty of opportunities for specialist manufacturing businesses seeking to take advantage of rising costs associated with existing supply chains, as well as helping customers to reduce their carbon footprint.
+The process of onshoring production capability and shortening supply chains should also enhance the UK industrial market and boost local economies.
+The United Kingdom offers plenty of opportunities for specialist manufacturing businesses seeking to take advantage of rising costs associated with existing supply chains, as well as helping customers to reduce their carbon footprint.
+The challenge lies with the existing development pipeline and the lack of available new stock.
 It has been a boom time for a television and film industry looking to catch up on a backlog of content.
 Out of adversity comes opportunity, with large vacant retail units offering opportunities for repurposing as studio space.
-Generous tax breaks combined with production facilities and a pool of available talent continue to make the UK an attractive filming location.
+Generous tax breaks combined with production facilities and a pool of available talent continue to make the United Kingdom an attractive filming location.
 Although pressures on disposable income may mean that new take-up for streaming services peaked in lockdown, a huge amount of new material is still required just to keep pace with existing schedules.
-There has also been an increase in hyperscale data centres, although the UK and Europe remain significantly behind the US and China in this sector.
+There has also been an increase in hyperscale data centres, although the United Kingdom and Europe remain significantly behind the United States and China in this sector.